List of Doctors characters introduced in 2023

 Doctors is a British medical soap opera which began broadcasting on BBC One on 26 March 2000.
 Set in the fictional West Midlands town of Letherbridge, the soap follows the lives of the staff and patients of the Mill Health Centre, a fictional NHS doctor's surgery, as well as its sister surgery, the University of Letherbridge Campus Surgery.
-Kirsty Millar (Kiruna Stamell) is hired as a receptionist in January, while Wendi Peters made her debut as Dr. Nina Bulsara in February.
+Kirsty Millar (Kiruna Stamell) is hired as a receptionist in January, while Wendi Peters made her debut as Nina Bulsara in February.
 In March, Rahul Arya joined the cast as Dr. Suni Bulsara, Nina's son.
+He was followed by his aunt, Binita Prabhu (Nina Wadia), who appeared for a guest stint in April.
+April also saw the arrival of midwife Malika Dahlan (Aria Prasad), as well as Tanisha Fonesca (Andrea Ali), a love interest for Bear Sylvester (Dex Lee).
+In May, student Miles Bailey (Louis Saxby) made his first appearance, as well as PC Claudia Briant (Kiza Deen), a police officer and love interest for Bear.
+September saw a guest stint from Andrea Mason as Frankie Sharp, an angry patient at the Mill.
+Then in November, midwife Jenny Ackerman (Lois Pearson) debuted.
 Additionally, multiple other characters appear throughout the year.